 Your debts are not cleared until paid.
 This might mean the full amount or a partial amount depending on negotiations with your creditors.
 The repayments may be scheduled over a 3 to 5 year period, so within this time, the debt is still not considered repaid and therefore you are technically still bankrupt.

-By filing a Chapter 13 bankruptcy it means that any creditors cannot collect debt or any of your income except for what has been agreed to as part of your repayment plan.
+When you file a Chapter 13 bankruptcy with the help of a bankruptcy lawyer in Pennsylvania or elsewhere, it means that the creditors might not be able to collect the debt or any of your income except for what has been agreed to as part of your repayment plan.
 If repayment of debt has agreed to be full payment, then any co-debtors are not exposed to the efforts of creditors.
 If creditors happen to violate the FDCPA laws, you may want to contact a collections lawyer who can help guide you through the process.

 It is important to make a decision about bankruptcy earlier rather than later.
 The earlier you choose to file a bankruptcy type the sooner you will be free to get on with life and make a fresh start with the same or another business.
 To get legal help with bankruptcy, whether you finally opt for Chapter 7 or Chapter 13, talk to an experienced business attorney at the Anchorage Law Office of Dattan Scott Dattan.
 You can ring our office at (907) 276-8008.